Conformal welding of quantum disks and multiple SLE: the non-simple case: Multiple-SLE via conformal welding

 Note that if one were to further glue a sample $S_-^f$ from $\GQD_{2}$ to $S_+^f$ along the forested boundary arc between $x$ and $x'$, then one would obtain the conformal welding of two samples from $\GQD_{2}$ and one sample from $\GQD_{4}$.
 The restriction on $x'$ lying between $0$ and $1$ corresponds to the spine of the conformal welding being simply connected, as in the theorem statement.

-\emph{Step 2: Add the new marked point and re-embed the surface $S_+^f$.} Following Lemma~\ref{lem:forest-decomposition}, to construct the surface $S_+^f$ with $x'$ on the boundary, we can (i) weight the law of $(\phi,\eta_1)$ from~\eqref{eq:phieta1} by $\nu_\phi([0,1])$ and sample a point $\xi\in(0,1)$ from the quantum length measure on $[0,1]$ and (ii) sample a surface $S_3^f$ from $\Mfd_2(\gamma^2-2)$ and attach it to $S_+^f$ at the point $\xi$.
-By Lemma~\ref{lm:gamma-insertion}, the law of $(\phi,\xi)$ after procedure (i) is now
+\emph{Step 2: Add the new marked point and re-embed the surface $S_+^f$.} Following Lemma~\ref{lem:forest-decomposition}, to construct the surface $S_+^f$ with $x'$ on the boundary, we can (i) weight the law of $(\phi,\eta_1)$ from~\eqref{eq:phieta1} by $\nu_\phi([0,1])$ and sample a point $\xi\in(0,1)$ from the quantum length measure on $[0,1]$ and (ii) sample a surface $S_3^f$ from $\Mfd_2(\gamma^2-2)$ and attach it to $S_+^f$ at the point $\xi$. {Indeed, once we disintegrate over $\{\nu_\phi([0,1])=\ell\}$, the procedure of taking the point $x'$ according to generalized quantum length is described in the first procedure in Lemma~\ref{lem:forest-decomposition}, and the procedure discussed just above matches the second procedure in Lemma~\ref{lem:forest-decomposition}.
+The weighting over $\nu_\phi([0,1])$ comes from the weighting over $\ell$ when taking $u\sim \mathrm{Leb}_{[0,\ell]}$ as in Lemma~\ref{lem:forest-decomposition}.} By Lemma~\ref{lm:gamma-insertion}, the law of $(\phi,\xi)$ after procedure (i) is now

 On the other hand, if we perform the coordinate change $z\mapsto f_\xi(z):=\frac{\xi(z-1)}{z-\xi}$, then by Lemma~\ref{lm:lcft-H-conf}, when viewed as quantum surfaces with marked points, ~\eqref{eq:pf-N=2-1} is equal to